William P. Potter: Flag assignments

-In March 1905, Potter was appointed Assistant Chief of Staff of Bureau of Navigation under Rear admiral George A. Converse.
-He served in this capacity until June 1907, when he was appointed Commanding officer of the newly commissioned battleship USS Vermont.
-He commanded the ship during the voyage around the World with the Great White Fleet and cruised south to the Caribbean and then to South America, making stops in Port of Spain, Rio de Janeiro, Punta Arenas, and Valparaíso, among other cities.
+In March 1905, Potter was appointed assistant chief of staff of Bureau of Navigation under Rear Admiral George A. Converse.
+He served in this capacity until June 1907, when he was appointed commanding officer of the newly commissioned battleship USS Vermont.
+He commanded the ship during the voyage around the world with the Great White Fleet and cruised south to the Caribbean and then to South America, making stops in Port of Spain, Rio de Janeiro, Punta Arenas, and Valparaíso, among other cities.
 After arriving in Mexico in March 1908, the fleet spent three weeks conducting gunnery practice.
 The fleet then resumed its voyage up the Pacific coast of the America, stopping in San Francisco and Seattle before crossing the Pacific to Australia, stopping in Hawaii on the way.
 Stops in the South Pacific included Melbourne, Sydney, and Auckland.

-While with the Great White Fleet in the Philippines, Potter was promoted to the rank of Rear Admiral on October 30, 1908 and assumed command of Second Division, Atlantic Fleet.
-He later assumed command of the Fourth Division, Atlantic Fleet and led it as the part of Great White Fleet and visited Colombo, Ceylon; Suez, Egypt; Gibraltar and returned to Hampton Roads, Virginia in February 1909.
+While with the Great White Fleet in the Philippines, Potter was promoted to the rank of rear admiral on October 30, 1908, and assumed command of Second Division, Atlantic Fleet.
+He later assumed command of the Fourth Division, Atlantic Fleet, and led it as the part of Great White Fleet and visited Colombo, Ceylon; Suez, Egypt; Gibraltar and returned to Hampton Roads, Virginia, in February 1909.

-In July 1909, Potter was ordered to Washington, D.C., and assumed duty as Chief of the Bureau of Navigation.
+In July 1909, Potter was ordered to Washington, D.C., and assumed duty as chief of the Bureau of Navigation.
 While in this assignment, his principal responsibility was personnel management and also held additional duty as a member of the Army and Navy Joint Board.

-Potter remained in that capacity until December that year, when he was appointed Aid for Personnel for Secretary of the Navy George von Lengerke Meyer.
-Secretary Meyer reorganizated the Navy Department and Potter, who was considered one of the ablest of the nation's naval command era should helped him with that task.
+Potter remained in that capacity until December that year, when he was appointed aide for personnel for Secretary of the Navy George von Lengerke Meyer.
+Secretary Meyer reorganizaed the Navy Department and Potter, who was considered one of the ablest of the nation's naval command era, helped him with that task.

 Potter remained in that capacity until the beginning of January 1912, when he was injured by a fall while on his way to the President William H. Taft's reception on New Year's Day.
-He has been granted, leave of absence of four months, which will carry him up to the date of his mandatory age retirement in May that year.
+He was granted leave of absence of four months, which would carry him up to the date of his mandatory age retirement in May that year.
 Potter retired on May 10, 1912, after 42 years of active service.

 Potter died of apoplexy on June 21, 1917, aged 67, at his home in Whitehall, New York.
-He was buried with full military honors at Arlington National Cemetery, Virginia together with his wife Sarah W. Carter (1854–1936).
-They had a daughter Catharine Eights Potter (1875–1971).
+He was buried with full military honors at Arlington National Cemetery, Virginia, together with his wife Sarah W. Carter.
+They had a daughter.